 - Once students are registered for a workshop cancellation fees apply.

-- Cancellation up to 30 days prior to the first day of class will result in a $25 cancellation fee.
+- Any cancellation will result in a $25 cancellation fee.

 - Cancellation less than 30 days prior to the first day of class will result in a cancellation fee of 100% of the deposit.